milonmaze/privacy-terms-observatory/cloud.google.com/terms/cloud-privacy-notice.md

 Start free
 Google Cloud Privacy Notice

-Effective Date: February 6, 2025
+Effective Date: October 13, 2025

+For translations of this Google Cloud Privacy Notice into other languages, please click on the appropriate link: Bahasa Indonesia, Deutsch, Español (Latinoamérica), Français, Italiano, Nederlands, Português, 한국어, 日本語

 This Google Cloud Privacy Notice describes how we collect and process your personal information in relation to Google Workspace (including Google Workspace for Education), Google Cloud Platform, Google Cloud Marketplace, Cloud Identity (when sold separately), Implementation Services and Google Cloud Training (together, “Cloud Services”).